bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-locations/dataLocations.md

 The values of variables in Solidity can be stored in different data locations: *memory*, *storage*, and *calldata*.

-As we have discussed before, variables of the value type store an independent copy of the value when they are used.
-Variables of the reference type (array, struct, mapping) only store the location (reference) of the value.
+As we have discussed before, variables of the value type store an independent copy of a value, while variables of the reference type (array, struct, mapping) only store the location (reference) of the value.

 If we use a reference type in a function, we have to specify in which data location their values are stored.
 The price for the execution of the function is influenced by the data location; creating copies from reference types costs gas.